-Notice is hereby given that an annual meeting (the "Meeting") of the shareholders ("Shareholders") of Osisko Mining Inc. (the "Corporation") will be held on May 31, 2021 at 10:00 a.m.
+Notice is hereby given that an annual meeting (the "Meeting") of the shareholders ("Shareholders") of Osisko Mining Inc. (the "Corporation") will be held on May 30, 2022 at 10:00 a.m.
 (Toronto time).
-Except where otherwise indicated, this management information circular contains information as of the close of business on April 13, 2021 and all currency amounts are shown in Canadian dollars.
-The Meeting will be held at the offices of 155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7 and will also be conducted via teleconference at 1-855-342-6455 (North America Toll Free) or 1-416-933-3853 (Outside North America), followed by the Conference ID 2526184.
-In order to support efforts to contain the spread of the coronavirus ("COVID-19") and to protect the health and safety of its shareholders, employees, families and others who usually attend such meeting, and to comply with the rules and guidance provided by the Province of Ontario regarding COVID-19, attendance by teleconference is encouraged, and in fact may be necessary to comply with such Orders as mandated from time to time by the Province of Ontario.
+Except where otherwise indicated, this management information circular contains information as of the close of business on April 12, 2022 and all currency amounts are shown in Canadian dollars.
+The Meeting will be held at the offices Bennett Jones LLP, Suite 3400, One First Canadian Place, Toronto, and attendance will be in compliance with the recommendations of the Public Health Officials.

+Shareholders are encouraged to vote their shares prior to the Meeting in the event of a change to the rules and guidance provided by the Province of Ontario regarding COVID-19.